 Bay Laurel Essential Oil Uses and Blends

 To make a massage oil, add 5 drops bay laurel essential oil to 2 teaspoons carrier oil.
-You can use the massage oil for sore muscles or on your abdomen for digestive problems.
+You can use this oil for sore muscles or on your abdomen for digestive problems.

 Sore-Muscle Relief Massage Oil